Particle Systems arising from an anti-ferromagnetic Ising model: Introduction

 The correspondence between the Ising model and dimer model can be seen in Figure \ref{intro:isingcorresp} and is as follows.
 Faces sharing an edge have the same spin if there is a dimer covering the shared edge.
-Otherwise, the faces have opposite spins. \( J_{v,w}= \left\{ \right. \) where $wv$ is the shared edge (on the Fisher lattice) between the faces $w$ and $v$.
-It is clear that \begin{lemma} \( 2Z(G_n)=Z(\Lambda_n) \) \end{lemma}
+Otherwise, the faces have opposite spins. \(\nonumber J_{v,w}= \left\{ \right. \) where $wv$ is the shared edge (on the Fisher lattice) between the faces $w$ and $v$.
+As there are two possibilities for the spin configurations for each dimer covering, we have \begin{lemma} \(\nonumber Z(G_n)=2Z(\Lambda_n). \) \end{lemma}

 We choose $a=x$ and $b=u x$ where $x<1$ and $u \in (0,1)$.
-As $u<1/x$ then $J_{v,w}<0$ for $v \sim w$, which means that adjacent sites have a high probability of having opposite spins.
-This is called an anti-ferromagnetic interaction.
+As we have $u<1/x$, then $J_{v,w}<0$ for $v \sim w$.
+This means that adjacent sites have a high probability of having opposite spins.
+This is called an {\it anti-ferromagnetic} interaction.
 Furthermore, $J_{v,w}$ depends on the direction of the edge between the sites $v$ and $w$.
-This is called an anisotropic interaction.
-The parameter $x$ controls the temperature (because the temperature is equal to $1/(\log(1/x))$).
-The anisotropy is controlled by the parameter $u$.
-We shall sometimes refer to $u$ as the anisotropy.
+This is called an {\it anisotropic} interaction.
+The {\it temperature} of the Ising model is equal to $1/\log(1/x)$ and the {\it anisotropy} is equal to $\log(1/u)/\log(1/x)$.
+For fixed values of $x$, the parameter $u$ controls the anisotropy.

-Finally, we heuristically describe the concept of {\it thermodynamic limit}.
-As previously mentioned, dimer coverings of the torus $G_n$ give a probability measure $\mu_n$.
-The {\it thermodynamic limit} is the measure, $\mu=\mu(u,x)=\lim_{n \rightarrow \infty} \mu_n$, i.e. the limiting measure obtained when the system size is sent to infinity.
-More information on the thermodynamic limit can be found in Section \ref{sec:no2}.
+Finally, we describe the concept of {\it thermodynamic limit}.
+As previously mentioned, dimer coverings on the Fisher lattice with weights $a=x$ and $b=u x$ embedded on the torus $G_n$ give a probability measure $\mu_n (u,x)$.
+The {\it thermodynamic limit} is the measure, $\mu^{u,x}=\lim_{n \rightarrow \infty} \mu_n(u,x)$, i.e. the limiting measure obtained when the system size is sent to infinity.
+This measure is a {\it Gibbs} measure.
+This limiting measure was shown to exist for a certain class of non-bipartite graphs in \cite{bou:08}.
+Recently, \cite{Li1:10,Li:10} showed that this measure exists for the dimer model on the Fisher lattice with any choice of weights which is the case required for this paper.